Dr. Wyatt N. LaCoss, DACM, Dipl.OM, Lic.Ac.

 Wyatt obtained his Doctorate in Acupuncture and Chinese Medicine from the Pacific College of Health and Science (San Diego, California) concentrating on Integrative Health, Pain Management and Men's Health and his Master’s Degree in Acupuncture and Oriental Medicine from the New England School of Acupuncture specializing in Chinese and Japanese styles of acupuncture as well as in Chinese herbal medicine.
-An avid student of and preferring the Japanese Tradition, he received his instruction from Master Sensei Diane Iuliano, Shoji Kobayashi, Tetsuya Fukushima, Toshikatsu Yamamoto and Felip Caudet in the United States, Japan and Spain.
-In addition, he attended seminars at the Institut d’Energétique et d’Acupuncture Traditionnelles Chinoises in Paris, France under Isabelle Desroches, Pierre-Marie Hazo and the late Master Thierry Bollet.
+An avid student of and preferring the Japanese Tradition, he received his instruction from Master Senseis Diane Iuliano, Shoji Kobayashi, Tetsuya Fukushima, Toshikatsu Yamamoto and Felip Caudet in the United States, Japan and Spain.
+In addition, he attended several seminars at the Institut d’Energétique et d’Acupuncture Traditionnelles Chinoises in Paris, France under Isabelle Desroches, Pierre-Marie Hazo and the late Master Thierry Bollet.

 Previous to his career in acupuncture and herbal medicine, Wyatt received a Master’s Degree in International Business and Translation from Middlebury College and the Université de Paris X in Paris, France.
 He worked in legal contract administration, international sales and marketing, wind energy resource assessment consulting and bilingual account management.
 In this free time, Wyatt enjoys playing the fife with the Fifes and Drums of the Lincoln Minute Men and the Irish flute with a Celtic ensemble.

 Why did I decide to study acupuncture?

-"A serious moment of depression led me to receive acupuncture.
-I had no interest in trying because of a fear of needles and being needle sensitive, but I finally decided to try.
-I had nothing to lose.
+Originally, I had no interest in trying acupuncture because of my fear of needles and being needle-sensitive, but a period of anxiety led me to give it a try.
 Surprisingly, it didn't hurt as I anticipated.
 The treatments I received were transforming.
 Within days, I felt like myself again and was able to make lists and goals; something I could not do for months.
 This, however, did not make me want to become an acupuncturist.
-For me, it was the seemingly miraculous results of an animal that made me attend an Open House at the New England School of Acupuncture.
+For me, it was the miraculous response of a barn of horses to their acupuncture treatments that led me to attend the New England School of Acupuncture.
 Ask me specifics... you'll be amazed at the story!